hzeller/gcode-multi-shell-extrude/README.md

 start values.
 The blue print starts with `-i 0`, so no initial offset.
 The orange print starts with `-i -1.2` (yes you can give negative values, then a polygon is constructed that fits on the _inside_).
 So now orange prints the offsets [ -1.2mm, 1.2mm, 3.6mm ], while blue
 prints [0mm, 2.4mm, 4.8mm ].

+In general, you can use the initial shell value together with the radius increment to generate the right offsets for many screws that fit into each other in multiple prints.

-The resulting screws nest together nicely with 1.2mm
+The resulting screws nest together nicely with 1.2mm distance:
-distance:

      ./multi-shell-extrude -n 3 -i -1.2 -R 2.4 -h 60 -p 180 -L220,220 -s 3.5 -D sample/hilbert.poly > /tmp/orange.gcode
      ./multi-shell-extrude -n 3 -i  0   -R 2.4 -h 60 -p 180 -L220,220 -s 3.5 -D sample/hilbert.poly > /tmp/blue.gcode